Rainbow Six Extraction played and we are still skeptical – eSportsNews eSports RainbowSix

 The different operators each have a special ability.
 Ela, for example, can throw a mine that stuns enemies.

-The missions in locations like New York, San Francisco or Alaska are each divided into three areas, each with its own mission objective.
+The missions in like New York, San Francisco or Alaska are each divided into three areas, each with its own mission objective.
 We can extract at any time, and even failing one of the objectives doesn’t mean automatic game over – we only get that if all members of our team become incapacitated.

 Here it is necessary to weigh together.
 According to the classic risk-reward system, we collect more points the further we get.
 But at the same time, if we make a bad run, we risk losing experience points and operators, which we then have to get back.
 Being cocky here can quickly bite us in the butt.